Photo by True Touch Lifestyle at Shutterstock

 Cosmetic dermatology on the other hand is based solely upon wants and does not have anything to do with medical needs.
 People who see a cosmetic dermatology expert traditionally want to reverse the signs of aging or want to improve areas of their skin that they don’t like such as non-cancerous moles or liver spots.
 Most cosmetic procedures involve the face since this is the area that most people feel shows the signs of aging first, but cosmetic procedures can be carried out all over the body.

 In general, you see a cosmetic dermatologist if you simply want to improve the way you look, and apparently many people do as cosmetic dermatology is growing in popularity.
 In fact, every year more and more procedures are being performed making it a cutting-edge practice that is worth a second look.
 The demand is likely to continue to keep growing as people recognize how accessible cosmetic dermatology is these days.
 Some of the most sought-after cosmetic dermatology treatments include chemical peels, botox, laser rejuvenation, skin tightening, dermal fillers, laser hair removal, and skin tightening.

 Keep in mind this is only a limited list, there are dozens of other procedures that can help you improve your appearance if you speak to a cosmetic dermatologist about your options.
 Whether you need to address your appearance or you need to address a medical issue that is affecting the health of your skin, Compassion Dermatology can help you.
-Give our Fort Worth, TX office a call today so we can make you an appointment with one of our fully licensed dermatologists.
+Give our Southlake, TX office a call today so we can make you an appointment with one of our fully licensed dermatologists.